MichaelZhao21/simple-compiler/README.md

 ## Build and Execution

-Run the basic test with `make run`.
+Build and run the basic test file with `make run`.
 If you want to run the extensive tests, execute `make test`.
 Both commands will build the lexer and parsers.

-Another test case will run on an actual code file (`adv-tests.txt`).
-Use `make adv-test` to run these advanced tests.

-There is one last test case that just has illegal tokens (`bad-tests.txt`).
-This file will make the scanner not happy and can be run using `make bad-test`.
+By default, `make test` will run the `tests/tests.txt` file.
+To run a different test file, you can set the `TEST` variable while running the Makefile.
+For example, to run the advanced tests (see the `tests` directory), you would issue the command `make test VAR="adv-tests"`.
+Any new tests would simply need to be a `.txt` file put in the `tests` directory and can be run with the command `make test VAR="[name of test file without .txt extension]"`.

 ## To Run Custom Tests